jealka/jealka.github.io/sticker-shop/README.md

 ![Feedback page of the hosted website](img/StickerShop-FeedbackPage.png)

-- If we try to access the flag under the known location (`http://sticker.thm:8080/flag.txt`), we receive the response code `401`, which tells us that we are not authorized to access the flag.
+- If we try to access the flag under the known location (`http://sticker.thm:8080/flag.txt`), we receive the response code `401`, which tells us that we are not authorized to access the page.

 ### Fuzzing
 Let's see if we can find more resources on the server with `gobuster`.
 Since no domain name for the website is known, we can only enumerate directories, not subdomains.
 Additionally, we will also look for files with the extensions `.txt`, `.py`, `.bak` and `.sql`, to find potential backups or source code.